Our earliest experiences have lifelong consequences for our health and behaviors.

+Those early experiences shape not just our behavior, but also our biology.
+Research from fields of neuroscience, epigenetics, endocrinology, inflammatory disorders, and other physiological systems all demonstrate that our earliest environments shape the developing brain, influence the expression of our genes, and affect the health of our body’s systems.
 Creating the conditions that support young children and their caregivers sets the stage for improved health, economic, and social outcomes that are the foundation of a vital and productive society.

 - Screen.
 While screening tools, practices, and protocols are evolving, we believe a public health approach with universal screening and intervention is critical to progress.
-Screening and guidance needs to occur at sites already widely used and trusted by caregivers, such as the pediatrician’s office.
+Screening and guidance need to occur at sites already widely used and trusted by caregivers, such as the pediatrician’s office.

 - Treat.
-We recognize that screening creates an obligation to offer appropriate follow up and interventions.
+We recognize that screening creates an obligation to offer appropriate follow-up and interventions.
 If we are going to screen, we need to ensure a strong and accessible therapeutic web that offers specialized treatment when necessary.

 - Prevent.
 We define prevention simply: supporting families and connecting communities.
-The work here is about creating the conditions that promote strong, healthy early relationships.
+The work here is about creating conditions that promote strong, healthy early relationships.
 Our investment in the launch of Texas Family Connects, a universal home visiting program for newborns, lays the foundation for this work.

 - Inform.
 We believe that informing policymakers, practitioners, and parents of this body of science allows for better decisions that will lead to improved outcomes for children and their families.
 Our work here is about promoting the science via mechanisms from conferences, learning collaboratives, and the use of existing resources such as Brain Story Certification.